rdkcentral/aamp/test/VideoTestStream/README.txt

 Known Limitations
 -----------------

-Currently no subtitles are available in the video test stream.

-Multiplexed HLS test streams are generated but there is no master playlist.
+Separate 'sidecar' caption text files are generated in the text directory and can be loaded using the 'set textTrack' aamp-cli command and displayed using the subtec-app server.
+On Apple Macs, some socket buffer size limits need to be increased, for example:

+$ sudo sysctl net.local.dgram.maxdgram=102400
+$ sudo sysctl net.local.dgram.recvspace=204800

-The DASH manifest main.mpd and HLS master playlists main.m3u8 and main_mp4.m3u8 are not generated.
+The DASH manifest main.mpd and HLS master playlists main.m3u8, main_mp4.m3u8 and main_mux.m3u8 are not generated.
 If you change the generated video test stream parameters in generate-hls-dash.h you may need to edit these files.

 startserver.sh